AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   PDF describing the gravity models
 - updated ``setAllButCurrentEventActivity`` method in :ref:`SimulationBaseClass` to work with multiple satellites.
 We can now add an index at the end of each event name that guarantees only events with the same index are affected.
 The ``useIndex`` flag must be set to ``True``.
+- added new magnetic torque bar effector in :ref:`MtbEffector`
+- added new FSW module to control the RW momentum using MTBs in :ref:`mtbMomentumManagement`
+- new tutorial example script :ref:`scenarioMtbMomentumManagement`

 Version 2.0.4
 -------------